Oumaimafisaoui/Minishell-Final/README.md

 • Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon).<br>
 • Handle ’ (single quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence.<br>
-• Handle " (double quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence except for $ (dollar sign).<br>
+• Handle " (double quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence except for $ (dollar sign).<br><br>
 Implement redirections:<br><br>
 ◦ < should redirect input.<br>
 ◦ > should redirect output.<br>